db0/godot-card-game-framework/INSTALL.md

 2. If you're going to add extra code for your own game in the card scenes, then:
 	* If it's relevant to all cards in your game:
-		1. Modify the `CardTemplate.tcsn` by removing its `CardTemplate.gd` script and adding a new script that extends Card.
+		1. Modify the `CardTemplate.tcsn` by detaching its `CardTemplate.gd` script and adding a new script that extends Card.
 Give it a new class_name.

 		```
 		class_name MyCustomCard